sensu/sensu-docs/content/sensu-go/5.0/installation/install-sensu.md

 {{< platformBlockClose >}}

-{{< platformBlock "macOS RHEL/CentOS Ubuntu/Debian Windows" >}}
+{{< platformBlock "macOS RHEL/CentOS Ubuntu Windows" >}}

 ## Install sensuctl
 Sensu Go can be configured and used with the sensuctl command line utility.
-Ssensuctl is available for Ubuntu/Debian, RHEL/CentOS, Windows, and macOS.
+Ssensuctl is available for Ubuntu, RHEL/CentOS, Windows, and macOS.

 ### 1. Install the package